goodgoof/Feedreader-testing/README.md

 ## Resources

  For successful completion of this project I referred to jasmine documentation, Matthew Cranford's walthroughs and youtube videos of Alain and Ryan Boris.
 Thanks to them for good explanation of the New Feed selection test suite and Initial entries test suite.
-The review by my review also helped me makes changes and fix bugs.
+The review by my reviewer also helped me makes changes and fix bugs.
 Thanks.